 We will reward 140 individuals who have the potential to become great teachers of physics.
 Each scholarship is designed to provide prospective teachers with financial and academic support during their training and beyond.

 Each teacher training scholarship provides:

-- Celebration event at the beginning of teacher training
+- Community: celebration events at the beginning of your training

-- Networking events and educational trips exclusively for scholars throughout the teacher training year
+- Professional development: networking events, educational trips and continuous professional development for scholars throughout your training year

-The Institute of Physics is a leading scientific society.
-We are a charitable organisation with a worldwide membership of more than 50,000, working together to advance physics education, research and application.
+The Institute of Physics is a leading scientific membership society working to advance physics for the benefit of all.

 One of our core aims is to secure a flourishing future for physics.
 Fundamental to this is improving physics education and to this end we are working to address the shortage of specialist physics teachers.

 Although we do not provide physics teacher training, we support all teachers of physics through funding, networking, CPD and a wealth of resources to use in the classroom.